WIWOMedia/takeaway-api/README.md

 # **Takeaway restaurant API**

 > An api for restaurants of takeaway.com/thuisbezorgd.nl.
-This api depends on cron jobs because their restaurant dashboard don't save any orders.
+This api depends on cron jobs because their restaurant dashboard won't save any orders.

 > This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by takeaway.com/thuisbezorgd.nl or any of its affiliates or subsidiaries.
 This is an independent and unofficial API